- Arts and Culture in Public Places Board

 - Zoning Amendments – Mixed-Use Districts

-Tree Inventory & Community Forest Management Plan
+Tree Inventory & Community Tree Management Plan

 Recently, the Town of Amherst applied and received a forestry grant from the NYS Department of Environmental Conservation (“DEC”).
 The Town does not have a complete inventory placing the Town of Amherst in a position of reduced capacity to fully develop, capitalize upon, and utilize its street tree and park tree population as an influential tool in the creation and provision of aesthetic and environmental benefits.
 A comprehensive tree inventory is a powerful and indispensable urban forest management tool that guides the development of a sustainable, diverse, and healthy street tree population.
 The data collected will be used to analyze the species, size, and health compositions of the Town’s existing street tree population.

 The benefits of a public tree inventory are significant.
 This information will be used to direct street tree planting and street tree maintenance operations; guide response efforts to destructive diseases and insect pests; assist in emergency management and response; and provide information on the composition, distribution, benefits, and value of the inventoried population.
-The comprehensive tree inventory will be foundational component for completion of the Community Forest Management Plan.
+The comprehensive tree inventory will be foundational component for completion of the Community Tree Management Plan.

 This grant opportunity will allow the Town of Amherst to complete: